Blue Cross and Blue Shield of North Carolina Foundation

 Strategic Direction

 The foundation underwent a year-long strategic planning process and multi-year statewide tour to set a roadmap for improving health for all.
-While the mission remains consistent, the foundation's strategies and priorities evolve based on organizational learning, grantee work, and changing community needs.
+While the mission remains consistent, the foundation's strategies and priorities evolve based on organisational learning, grantee work, and changing community needs.

 Application Process & Timeline